nypesap/nypesap.github.io/docs/2020/inst/step-1.md

 # Step 1 - Obtain and import the transport files

 ### 1. Obtain the transport files

+Release from 2020 FPS01 is paid.
+The fee includes help with installation and support/upgrades for 12 months.
-Contact Nype's representative to obtain the zip file for `Release`
+Contact Nype's representative to obtain details on payment and the zip file for `Release`.

 ### 2. Unzip and place files in your transport folder
 Unizp the cofile and data files, and place them in the respective folder on your application server.